The Least Busy Freeways in the U.S. - Texas - 1

 Interstate 95 (I-95) - Maine

-Maine has a lower population density than other northeastern regions, and I-95 has very low traffic in areas outside major cities.
+Maine has a lower population density compared to other northeastern regions, and I-95 has very little traffic in areas away from major cities.

 Interstate 25 (I-25) - New Mexico